Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Introduction

 \section{Introduction}

 Deep artificial neural networks (DNNs) designed for tasks such as object detection or semantic segmentation provide a probabilistic prediction on given feature data such as camera images.
-Modern deep object detection architectures \cite{liu2016ssd, redmon2018yolov3, ren2015faster, lin2017focal} predict bounding boxes for instances of a set of learnt classes on an input image.
-The so-called objectness or confidence score, indicates the probability of the existence of an object.
+Modern deep object detection architectures \cite{liu2016ssd, redmon2018yolov3, ren2015faster, lin2017focal,cai2018cascade} predict bounding boxes for instances of a set of learned classes on an input image.

+The so-called \emph{objectness} or \emph{confidence score} indicates the probability of the existence of an object for each predicted bounding box.
 Throughout this work, we will refer to this quantity which the DNN learns as the \enquote{score}.
-We use the term \enquote{confidence} more broadly than \enquote{score} to refer to quantities which represent the probability of a detection being correct, thus reflecting the model's overall level of competency when presented with a given input

-Accurate probabilistic predictions are desirable for applications such as automated surgery or driving.
-A well-known problem with modern DNNs in general \cite{szegedy2013intriguing, goodfellow2014explaining, guo2017calibration}, is that their probabilistic predictions are statistically \emph{miscalibrated}, i.e., the score they generate is not reflective of the relative frequency of correct predictions.
-See \cref{fig: reliability classifiers} for a comparison of different sources of uncertainty in terms of their reliability / conditional accuracy over confidence bins.

-For individual detections, miscalibration implies that the given confidence and thus, the entire prediction is unreliable.
-This, in turn, could conceivably lead to technological breakdown.
+For applications of deep object detectors such as automated surgery or driving, the reliability of this component is crucial.
+See, for example the detection in the top panel of \cref{fig: reliability classifiers} where each box is colored from red (low score) to green (high score).
+Apart from the accurate, green boxes, boxes with a score below $0.3$ (dashed) contain true and false predictions which \emph{cannot be reliably separated in terms of their score}.
+In addition, it is well-known that DNNs tend to give mis-calibrated scores \cite{szegedy2013intriguing, goodfellow2014explaining, guo2017calibration} that are oftentimes over-confident and may also lead to unreliable predictions.
 Over-confident predictions might render an autonomous driving system inoperable by perceiving non-existent instances (false positives / FP).
-Perhaps even more detrimental, under-confidence may lead to false negative (FN) predictions possibly endangering humans outside autonomous vehicles like pedestrians and cyclists, as well as passengers.
+Perhaps even more detrimental, under-confidence may lead to overlooked (false negative / FN) predictions possibly endangering humans outside autonomous vehicles like pedestrians and cyclists, as well as passengers.